 During the mid-1800s the site of the Dallas Institute was owned by J.M.
 Howell, whose interest in horticulture led him to open Howell’s Dallas Nursery.
 Howell dreamt of giving Dallas more shade and called his nursery an “experimental orchard.”
 Wanting to see what plants were best suited for the climate, he imported the first commercial shipment of plants into the state of Texas.
 He discovered that peaches and blackberries grew well in the arid climate and he is credited with starting the agricultural production of these fruits.

 When the Railroad came to Dallas in 1872 and 1873, J.M.
 Howell sold his land to the real estate developers Murphy & Bolanz who platted and sold plots to the booming population.

-In Greek Mythology the Pierian spring, located at Mount Olympus, was a gift to the Muses from Pegasus.
-The spring, which arose at the spot where Pegasus struck the ground with his hoof, is believed to be the fountain of knowledge that inspires whoever drinks from it.
+The Pierian Spring on Mount Olympus was a gift to the Muses from Pegasus.
+The spring, which arose at the spot where Pegasus’ hoof struck the ground, was believed to be the fountain of knowledge and creativity that inspired all who drank from it.

 There shallow draughts intoxicate the brain,

 The image of Pegasus is the most prominent feature of the Dallas Institute’s visual identity and creates a tie to the city, known for its red and neon Pegasus.
 The historic Pegasus was originally displayed atop the Magnolia Oil Company’s building in 1934 and became a symbol for the city.

 From 1930 to 1956, the Turner family occupied the home with their seven children.
 Mrs. Turner was involved in city elections and hosted benefit teas, including the “Silver Tea” for the presentation of Mrs. W.J.
 Stroud, of no relation to the future benefactress Dr. Joanne Stroud.